 From horse practitioner to breeding manager

 The true stories in this book are a selection from the daily practice of a horse practitioner.
-They largely take place in the countryside of the province of Noord-Brabant where horse farming went through drastic changes.
-As from the early fifties in the previous century, workhorses used to carry out heavy work on farms were replaced by tractors.
-The strong and obedient workhorse was then used to breed a lighter and faster saddle horse for recreational purposes.
-The rural villages saw the rise of national saddle horse riding associations where farmers’ sons practiced dressage in teams of four or eight and pursued leaping hurdles.
+They largely take place in the countryside of the province of Noord-Brabant.
+Since the end of the second world war in 1945 horse farming went through drastic changes.
+Workhorses used to carry out heavy work on farms were replaced by tractors.
+The strong and obedient workhorse was then used to breed a lighter and faster riding horse.
+It was used in harness for carriage driving and riding under saddle in dressage and show jumping.
+So a versatile recreational horse was needed.
+The rural villages saw the rise of saddle horse riding associations where farmers’ sons practiced equestrian sport.

 © Leo Rogier Verberne